ayzaqwash/Isaac-ip2/README.md

 ## Author
 Isaac Wachira
 ## Description
-Its a web application that calculates the day of the week that someone was born, and gives them their Akan name
+Its a web application that calculates the day of the week that someone was born, and gives them their Akan name.
 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal